kakoee/carND-MPC-Porject/README.md

 - if you install ipopt using the "install_ipopt.sh" script provided in this project, the script will install Mumps solver. so, yo udo not need hsllib.
 - during installation the script download multiple tgz file form differetn location. if you see one the location is not accessible, search the related tgz or zip file in google and after finding the path, replace the path in get.* file of each Thirdparty.
-I had to replace the URL path of Mumps in get.Mumps
+For instance, I had to replace the URL path of Mumps in get.Mumps

 # Implementation specific details:
 ### The Model: